 Functional foods offer evidence-based potential to bridge nutrition and preventive medicine.

-Functional foods offer a powerful way to support wellness from the inside out.
+Functional foods provide a foundational strategy for long-term disease prevention.
 By nourishing the body with compounds that protect, repair, and regulate, they help prevent dysfunction before it begins.
 It’s not just nutrition — it’s daily, natural prevention.

 ⚠️ While not a substitute for medical treatment, functional foods can be a core part of a prevention-first lifestyle — especially when used consistently and with purpose.